PlummersSoftwareLLC/Primes/PrimePyret/solution_1/README.md

 ## Output

-On an 12th Gen Intel(R) Core(TM) i7-12850HX 2.10 GHz with 32 GB of memory on a Windows 10
+On a 12th Gen Intel(R) Core(TM) i7-12850HX 2.10 GHz with 32 GB of memory on a Windows 10
 laptop running a Ubuntu 22.04 VM in VirtualBox 7.0.6:

 ```